Strategic Alignment: HR and Company Business Goals working as one

 Nowadays, around 51 per cent of companies are linking business impact to HR programs, according to a recently conducted survey.
 Apart from this, about 60 per cent of organisations believes in holding the HR accountable for business outcomes and not just talent acquisition.
 The HR department is expected to do much more than merely putting up policies in place or the right processes or systems.

-Listed below is a simple process using which you can align your HR and business goals:
+Listed below is a simple process using which you can align HR strategy and business goals:

 1. Clearly Comprehend the Organisation’s Strategic Goals and Direction

-It is of great importance that HR clearly understands the organisation’s strategic goals and direction so that they have a say at the decision-making table.
-If the HR lacks clarity on the broader organisational goals and objectives, it becomes an obstacle not just for the business, but it becomes challenging for the HR to align and support those objectives.
+It is of great importance that HR clearly understands the business strategy and direction so that they have a say at the decision-making table.
+If the HR lacks clarity on the broader organisational goals and business objectives, it becomes an obstacle not just for the business, but it becomes challenging for the HR to align and support those objectives.

 - What is the key business KPI of the company?